Saujanya-rajvanshi/THEORY/README.md

 **Transitions from US to KS done by software interrupts.** <br>
 **System calls** are implemented in C.<br>
-**A system call** is a mechanism using which a user program can request a service from the kernel for whichitdoesnot havethepermissiontoperform. <br>
+**A system call** is a mechanism using which a user program can request a service from the kernel for which it does not have the permission toper form. <br>
-User programs typically do not have permission to perform operations like accessing I/O devices and communicatingotherprograms.<br>
+User programs typically do not have permission to perform operations like accessing I/O devices and communicatin go the programs.<br>
 **System Calls** are the only way through which a process can go into **kernel mode from user mode.** <br>

 <img width="665" height="516" alt="image" src="https://github.com/user-attachments/assets/cabb5eb7-d016-4b2d-b3f6-998ab678c0c6" />